Detecting and Localizing Anomalous Cliques in Inhomogeneous Networks using Egonets: Case studies with real-world network data

 \section{Case studies with real-world network data}

-We implemented the egonet method on three well-known networks.
-In real-world applications, an important consideration is which null model to use for fitting the data and computing p-values.
+We implemented the egonet method on two well-known networks.
+In real-world applications, an important consideration is which null model to use for fitting the data and computing the egonet statistics.
 A practitioner can choose a null model based on heuristic considerations about the structure of the network, or take the cautious route of carrying out multiple versions of the test using different null models.
-In the latter case the inference can vary from one null model to another.
-Another option is to use the most general model (e.g., among the models used in this paper, the popularity adjusted blockmodel is the most general model and all other models are its special cases), although this can potentially lead to overfitting the data.
+In the latter case, the inference can vary from one null model to another.
+Another option is to use the most general model (e.g., among the models used in this paper, the RDPG model is the most general model and all other models are its special cases), although this can potentially lead to overfitting the data.
 In the following well-studied examples, we used null models from recent studies where a certain model was shown to work well for a certain network.
-Following the recommendation from Section 5, we used $\alpha=1\%$ as the significance level.

-Our first dataset is Zachary's karate club \citep{zachary1977information}, a classical network dataset representing friendship relations between the 34 members of a karate club.
-Following \cite{karrer2011stochastic}, we used the 2-community degree corrected blockmodel as the null model.
-The null hypothesis was not rejected, i.e., no anomalous clique was detected.

-Our second dataset is the dolphin network \citep{lusseau2003emergent}, a well-studied network representing frequent associations between 62 bottlenose dolphins.
-Following \cite{newman2016estimating}, we again used the 2-community degree corrected blockmodel as the null model.
+Our first dataset is the British MP's Twitter dataset which is a network of twitter interactions (follows, mentions, and retweets) between 419 Members of Parliament (MP) in the United Kingdom belonging to five different political parties \cite{greene2013producing}.
+For our analysis, we considered the network of retweets.
+We picked a subset of this network consisting of 360 MPs belonging to the Conservative Party and the Labour Party, the two parties with the highest number of members in the dataset.
+We extracted the largest connected component of this subnetwork, which had 329 nodes and 5720 edges.
+Following \citet{senguptapabm}, we used the 2-community popularity adjusted blockmodel (RDPG with dimension 4) as the null model.
 The null hypothesis was not rejected, i.e., no anomalous clique was detected.